happypeter/LGCB/book/book_intro.md

  - as interesting as possible

-I will try to concnentrate only on things that are important for beginners, keep it simple and stupid, while at the same time avoid making this book loaded with nothing but quick and dirty tricks.
-Attention is paid to show the readers the whole picture, and teach them to do things the right way, so that the they can feel natural in their next step learning.
+I will try to concnentrate only on things that are important for beginners, keep it simple and stupid.
+While at the same time avoid making this book loaded with nothing but quick and dirty tricks.
+Attention is paid to show the readers the whole picture, and teach them to do things the right way, so that they can feel natural in their next step learning.

 ## what's in this book
 It is really all about how to survive in the new world of Linux.
 It is not